Secure Local Memory MCP Server avatar

 Limitations

-• The vault persists in the named key-value store secure-local-memory-vault.
-If you run this actor on a different account/store or that store is deleted, the data is gone.
-There is no external/shared database.
+• Vault scope.
+The vault lives in the named key-value store secure-local-memory-vault on the account that runs the Actor.
+If you run it under a different account/store, or that store is deleted, the data is gone.
+There is no external/shared database backend.

 • If you lose the passphrase, the data is unrecoverable — by design.
 There is no recovery mechanism or backdoor.

-• This is a single-vault, single-passphrase design.
+• Single-vault, single-passphrase design.
 It is not a multi-tenant secrets manager and does not do key rotation, sharing, or access control beyond the passphrase.

 • All values are strings.
 Binary blobs must be base64/encoded by the caller.